nerva-project/nerva-docs/docs/guides/cli.md

 * Restart the daemon
 * Restart your computer
 * Check your system's clock.
 If you clock's time is off from the network time by more than the future time limit, the local daemon will reject the block.
-* Ensure you are running the latest version of Nerva.
+* Ensure you are running the latest version of NERVA.
 * It is possible your blockchain is corrupted or you are on a forked chain.
 Run this command:
 `nerva-blockchain-import --pop-blocks 1000`, then restart the daemon again.
 * You may have been blocked by the seed nodes.
 Waiting or changing your IP should resolve this, or you can unblock yourself in the #atom channel in Discord.